 First off I’m happy that you found my channel.
 That’s always a great thing for me!
 Secondly thanks for reaching out!
 I enjoy using software and have gone through long stretches where that’s all I was using, but my main preference is hardware for its simplicity.
 With the hardware samplers that I use there’s no busy displays or anything distracting.
 I tend to lean towards instruments that are straight forward.
 I even like my software tools to be simple as well.

-Do you think that the best efforts of digital plugin emulations from are able to compensate for the lack of analog depth in digital workstations?
+– Do you think that the best efforts of plugin emulations are able to compensate for the lack of analog depth in digital workstations?

 I haven’t actually heard any recent analog emulation plugins but overall I think that any digital emulation can impart a very close effect, but not the same effect.
 In my view though, any effect can be a good effect.

 My observation with something like Maschine is that what I hear is just the sound of the actual samples used.
 A lot of Maschine users use popular sample packs that I’ve gotten very accustomed to hearing; they’re pretty easy to identify.
 I just recently picked up a Maschine MKI, and it pretty much sounds like my soundcard.

 With older hardware it actually does boil down to the circuitry in the unit.
 The types of analog-to-digital converters and the filter types are a big part of it.
 How the initial analog signal is digitized is like a unique imprint that varies between different samplers.